leemannd/delivery-carrier/delivery_carrier_label_quickpack/readme/CONFIGURE.rst

 To configure:

-* Go to `Configurations -> Settings -> Postlogistics`
+* Go to `Configurations -> Settings -> Quickpac`
 * Set your login informations
-* launch the Update PostLogistics Services
+* launch the Update Quickpac Services

 This will load available services and generate carrier options.

-Now you can create a carrier method for PostLogistics WebService:
+Now you can create a carrier method for Quickpac WebService:

 * First choose a Service group and save
 * Add a Mandatory Carrier option using a Basic Service